largecats/largecats.github.io/_posts/2019-10-29-pyspark-udf-caveats.md

 2. If the query is too complex to use join and the dataframe is small enough to fit in memory, consider converting the Spark dataframe to Pandas dataframe via `.toPandas()` and perform query on the pandas dataframe object.
 3. If the object concerned is not a Spark context, consider implementing Java's Serializable interface (e.g., in Scala, this would be `extend Serializable`).

+# Do not import / define udfs before creating SparkContext

+Spark udfs require `SparkContext` to work.
+So udfs must be defined or imported after having initialized a `SparkContext`.
+Otherwise, the Spark job will freeze, see [here](https://stackoverflow.com/questions/35923775/functions-from-custom-module-not-working-in-pyspark-but-they-work-when-inputted).